KL4805/CrossTReS/README.md

   -  PyTorch=1.9.0
   -  DGL=0.6.1
   -  sklearn
+- `run_crosstres_rt.py`: The implementation of CrossTReS which uses RegionTrans for fine-tuning.

 You can check the tunable parameters in `run_crosstres.py`.